Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 Likewise, the foliage is green, standing upright, and can reach 48 inches tall and 36 inches wide if planted outdoors.

-The following species of Guzmania has been placed on the International Union for Conservation of Nature (IUCN) Red List of threatened species:
+The following species of Guzmania have been placed on the International Union for Conservation of Nature (IUCN) Red List of threatened species:

 - Guzmania osyana